 2019 Beach Nourishment

-The Town will be conducting a beach nourishment maintenance project starting in May 2019 and lasting possibly into October 2019.
+The Town will be conducting a 90-120 day-long beach nourishment maintenance project starting about May 1, 2019.
 Sand will be placed on 10 miles of beach from the Bonnett Street public beach access at 2919 South Virginia Dare Trail (near Mile Post 11) south to the town line with the National Park Service (near Mile Post 21).

 Check out the latest News Flash for schedule information.

 Note - the schedule will likely change often as weather conditions and other issues arise.